SummaryRead the full fact sheet

-While we all feel sad, moody or low from time to time, some people experience these feelings intensely, for long periods of time (weeks, months or even years) and sometimes without any apparent reason.
-Depression is more than just a low mood – it’s a serious condition that has an impact on both physical and mental health.
+While we all feel sad, moody or low from time to time, some people experience these feelings intensely, for long periods of time (weeks, months or even years) and sometimes without any apparent reason. is more than just a low mood – it’s a serious condition that has an impact on both physical and mental health.

 Depression is often not well recognised or detected in older people.
 Symptoms such as sadness, sleep and appetite problems or mood changes may be dismissed as a ‘normal’ part of getting older.
 Symptoms such as poor concentration and memory difficulties may also be confused with other conditions such as dementia.

 Older people are at greater risk of developing mental health conditions because of the cumulative effect of numerous risk factors, including chronic illness and isolation.

 Depression can reduce a person’s quality of life and their relationships with friends and family.
-Severe depression as a risk factor for suicidal thoughts and suicide can be life threatening.
+Severe depression is a risk factor for suicidal thoughts.
 Among males, the highest suicide rate in the population is among those aged 85 and older.

 Recognising depression in older people

 Symptoms of depression in older people

 Depression affects how people think, feel and act.
 They may lose interest in the things they normally enjoy.
 They may lack energy, have difficulty sleeping or sleep more than usual.
 Some people feel irritable and some find it hard to concentrate.
 Depression makes life more difficult to manage from day to day.